INSPIRATION BEHIND THE RALPH&RUSSO AW 15 HAUTE COUTURE COLLECTION

 On the eve of her coronation, a young Tsarina sheds off her priceless tiara and flicks loose her hair.
 To the audible gasp of the court’s noblemen, she storms out to search haunting forests for her Rasputin.
 The splendour of her ceremonial robes is the finest coup d’oeil ever seen.

-A renewed interpretation of Ralph & Russo’s romantic sensibility is unleashed for Autumn Winter 2015/2016, manifesting in sensual femininity and sexy sophistication.
+A renewed interpretation of Ralph & Russo’s romantic sensibility is unleashed, manifesting in sensual femininity and sexy sophistication.
 The collection is a spectacle of love-laden wonders; a tour de force of elaborate design and labour-intensive artistry testifying to why – in no time – Ralph & Russo have instilled the Haute back into Couture.

 The silhouettes belong to a woman resolutely assertive.
 Armour-like tailleurs are encrusted with crystal and pearl mosaics, and dense ogival motifs adorn structured jackets wherefrom grand ovate forms shell out dramatically in the essence of a Fabergé egg.
 Optical and graphic, the workmanship is a sublime blend of tradition and modernity.
 Though the overall three-dimensional apparition is unequalled, the immense detail is to be awed at up-close.